sourcegraph/deploy-sourcegraph/docs/configure.md

 See [the official documentation](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/) for instructions about applying node constraints.

 ## Configure a storage class

+TODO: the default storage class is typically spinny disks, not SSDs.
+Up until now, install instructions have instructed to use SSDs.
+This could have perf implications.
+This might be important enough to include in the main install instructions.

 Sourcegraph relies on the default storage class of your cluster.
 If your cluster does not have a default storage class or if you wish to use a different storage class for Sourcegraph, then you need to update all PersistentVolumeClaims with the name of the desired storage class.